Sharp Analysis of Expectation-Maximization for Weakly Identifiable Models: Introduction

-In general, the MLEs $(\locamle, \scalemle)$ do not admit a closed-form expression, so that the EM algorithm is used to approximate maximizers of log-likelihood function $\samlikelihood$.
 The EM updates for Gaussian mixture models are standard, so we simply state them here.
 In terms of the shorthand notation $\eta \defn (\theta, \sd)$, the E-step in the EM algorithm involves computing the function